Kernel distribution embedding

 • \(Q\) is used to distinguish distributions which incorporate the prior from distributions \(P\) which do not rely on the prior

-In practice, all embeddings are empirically estimated from data \(\left\{\left(x_1, y_1\right), \ldots,\left(x_n, y_n\right)\right\}\) and it assumed that a set of samples \(\left\{\tilde{y}_1, \ldots, \tilde{y}_{\tilde{n}}\right\}\) may be used to estimate the kernel embedding of the prior distribution \(\pi(Y)\).
+In practice, all embeddings are empirically estimated from data \(\left\{\left(x_1, y_1\right), \ldots,\left(x_n, y_n\right)\right\}\) and it is assumed that a set of samples \(\left\{\tilde{y}_1, \ldots, \tilde{y}_{\tilde{n}}\right\}\) may be used to estimate the kernel embedding of the prior distribution \(\pi(Y)\).

 2.1 Kernel sum rule

-In probability theory, the marginal distribution of \(X\) can be computed by integrating out \(Y\) from the joint density (including the prior distribution on \(Y\) ) \[ Q(X)=\int_{\Omega} P(X \mid Y) \mathrm{d} \pi(Y) \]
+In probability theory, the marginal distribution of \(X\) can be computed by integrating out \(Y\) from the joint density (including the prior distribution on \(Y\)) \[ Q(X)=\int_{\Omega} P(X \mid Y) \mathrm{d} \pi(Y) \]

-The analog of this rule in the kernel embedding framework states that \(\mu_X^\pi\), the RKHS embedding of \(Q(X)\), can be computed via \[ \mu_X^\pi=\mathbb{E}\left[\mathcal{C}_{X \mid Y} \varphi(Y)\right]=\mathcal{C}_{X \mid Y} \mathbb{E}[\varphi(Y)]=\mathcal{C}_{X \mid Y} \mu_Y^\pi \] where \(\mu_Y^\pi\) is the kernel embedding of \(\pi(Y)\).
+The analogue of this rule in the kernel embedding framework states that \(\mu_X^\pi\), the RKHS embedding of \(Q(X)\), can be computed via \[ \mu_X^\pi=\mathbb{E}\left[\mathcal{C}_{X \mid Y} \varphi(Y)\right]=\mathcal{C}_{X \mid Y} \mathbb{E}[\varphi(Y)]=\mathcal{C}_{X \mid Y} \mu_Y^\pi \] where \(\mu_Y^\pi\) is the kernel embedding of \(\pi(Y)\).
 In practical implementations, the kernel sum rule takes the following form \[ \widehat{\mu}_X^\pi=\widehat{\mathcal{C}}_{X \mid Y} \widehat{\mu}_Y^\pi=\mathbf{\Upsilon}(\mathbf{G}+\lambda \mathbf{I})^{-1} \widetilde{\mathbf{G}} \boldsymbol{\alpha} \] where \[ \mu_Y^\pi=\sum_{i=1}^{\tilde{n}} \alpha_i \varphi\left(\tilde{y}_i\right) \] is the empirical kernel embedding of the prior distribution, \(\boldsymbol{\alpha}=\left(\alpha_1, \ldots, \alpha_{\tilde{n}}\right)^T, \boldsymbol{\Upsilon}=\left(\varphi\left(x_1\right), \ldots, \varphi\left(x_n\right)\right)\), and \(\mathbf{G}, \widetilde{\mathbf{G}}\) are Gram matrices with entries \(\mathbf{G}_{i j}=k\left(y_i, y_j\right), \widetilde{\mathbf{G}}_{i j}=k\left(y_i, \tilde{y}_j\right)\) respectively.

 2.2 Kernel chain rule

-The analog of this rule in the kernel embedding framework states that \(\mathcal{C}_{X Y}^\pi\), the joint embedding of \(Q(X, Y)\), can be factorized as a composition conditional embedding operator with the auto-covariance operator associated with \(\pi(Y)\) \[ \mathcal{C}_{X Y}^\pi=\mathcal{C}_{X \mid Y} \mathcal{C}_{Y Y}^\pi \] where \[ \begin{aligned} \mathcal{C}_{X Y}^\pi & =\mathbb{E}[\varphi(X) \otimes \varphi(Y)] \\ \mathcal{C}_{Y Y}^\pi & =\mathbb{E}[\varphi(Y) \otimes \varphi(Y)] \end{aligned} \]
+The analogue of this rule in the kernel embedding framework states that \(\mathcal{C}_{X Y}^\pi\), the joint embedding of \(Q(X, Y)\), can be factorised as a composition conditional embedding operator with the auto-covariance operator associated with \(\pi(Y)\) \[ \mathcal{C}_{X Y}^\pi=\mathcal{C}_{X \mid Y} \mathcal{C}_{Y Y}^\pi \] where \[ \begin{aligned} \mathcal{C}_{X Y}^\pi & =\mathbb{E}[\varphi(X) \otimes \varphi(Y)] \\ \mathcal{C}_{Y Y}^\pi & =\mathbb{E}[\varphi(Y) \otimes \varphi(Y)] \end{aligned} \]

 In practical implementations, the kernel chain rule takes the following form \[ \widehat{\mathcal{C}}_{X Y}^\pi=\widehat{\mathcal{C}}_{X \mid Y} \widehat{\mathcal{C}}_{Y Y}^\pi=\mathbf{\Upsilon}(\mathbf{G}+\lambda \mathbf{I})^{-1} \widetilde{\mathbf{G}} \operatorname{diag}(\boldsymbol{\alpha}) \widetilde{\boldsymbol{\Phi}}^T \]